oscar-oscar/weekend-movie-sagas-v2/TaskList.md

 ### Details View page
 - [x] add new component MovieDetails
-- [x] import into App.js and create Route in Router
+- [x] import into App.js and create Route w/in Router
-- [] history.push in MovieList or MovieItem will move user here (import useHistory and set history variable)
+- [x] history.push in MovieList or MovieItem will move use here.
+Remember to import useHistory and set history variable
+- [x] display tite, poster and description on  `/deatils` page